What is a Friends Group?

 Friends of Marquam Nature Park

-Second Wednesday and last Saturday of each month, 9:00 am - 12:00 pm.
+Volunteer events occur on the second Wednesday and last Saturday of each month, 9:00 am - 12:00 pm.
 Join PP&R, the Friends of Marquam Nature Park, and the West Willamette Restoration Partnership in removing English ivy and other invasive species from the park.
 Trail maintenance and plantings are done on a seasonal basis.
 Tools, gloves, and snacks provided.
 Please bring a water bottle if you have one, and wear long pants and closed-toe shoes.
-Meeting location varies by month.
-Sign up at Hands On Greater Portland.
-For more information, contact Mary at firstname.lastname@example.org or 503-823-9423.
+For more information, contact Mary at email@example.com or 503-823-8367.Learn more about Friends of Marquam Nature Park at www.fmnp.org